 From 1954 to the early 1960's, the Greenbelt Station was located in the East Pines Esso (Exxon) gas station in Riverdale, Maryland.
 It later moved to the Gatehouse on the grounds of the USDA Agricultural Research Center.
-In 1963, the Greenbelt Station was built at the entrance to Greenbelt Park and, in 1986, the Station was fully renovated to better serve the needs of a full service police facility.
+In 1966, the Greenbelt Station opened at the entrance to Greenbelt Park and, in 1986, the Station was fully renovated to better serve the needs of a full service police facility.
 The Greenbelt Station celebrated its 50th year of service to the public in 2003.

 The Greenbelt Station provides police services to not only the Baltimore-Washington Parkway and Greenbelt Park, but also to other Federal Reservations in Prince George's and Anne Arundel counties to include the Agricultural Research Center, NASA/Goddard space flight center, and other government agencies.